Avaya-Infinity/omni-sdk-web/core.md

 Initialization can be done by calling the static method `init()` on the class `AvayaInfinityOmniSdk`.
 The `init()` method takes two arguments:

 1. `initParams`: An object which has all the initialization parameters and configurations.
-2. `AdditionalFunctionality`: A Conversation class enhanced by applying the [additional functionalities](#using-additional-functionalities) using mixins.
+2. `EnhancedConversationClass`: A Conversation class enhanced by applying the [additional functionalities](#using-additional-functionalities) using mixins.

 Initialization Example: